top of page

 Finding Peace in Conflict: The Surprising Wisdom of Being Still

 Recently, a number of friends have been asking me to pray for the various difficulties that they are suddenly struggling with.
 Part of it stems from an unexpected physical or mental illness, while other issues arise from unforeseen challenging interpersonal interactions.
 It's almost like battling obstacles from different directions.
 If you've been facing similar difficulties recently, today's message is intended for you.
-Today, I invite you to join me in reading Psalm 46.
-It

 Tea Deak